-- the general education requirement in the behavioral and social sciences - ♦ a focus in economics within the general studies major - ♦ a minor in economics - related requirements for most business-related majors and minors - electives
+- the general education requirement in the behavioral and social sciences - ♦ a minor in economics - related requirements for most business-related majors and minors - ♦ electives

 ECON 201 Principles of Macroeconomics (3)

 An introductory study of the macroeconomy.
 The objective is to apply select macroeconomic theories to real-world situations.
 Discussion covers economic growth, technological innovation, unemployment, inflation, and the roles of monetary policy and fiscal policy in determining macroeconomic performance.
 Students may receive credit for only one of the following courses: ECON 201 or ECON 205.